Johnny Ray (racing driver): Accident

 Ray entered the 1976 season planning to compete for Rookie of the Year honors in the Winston Cup Series.
 Competing in the 1976 Daytona 500, the second race of the season, Ray crashed on the 112th lap, skidding in oil before being hit by Skip Manning.
 Extricated from his wrecked Chevrolet, Ray was taken to Halifax Medical Center, where he was found to have no vital signs and was initially declared dead; last-ditch resuscitation efforts managed to revive Ray.
 While he survived the accident, and competed in some local events in Alabama over the next few years, he never participated in NASCAR competition as a driver again.

 Post-accident career

 Following his recovery, Ray went on to own cars driven by Dale Earnhardt, Johnny Rutherford, and Chuck Bown during the late 1970s; he also owned a team in the 1990s for his son, Kevin Ray, competing on a limited basis in the NASCAR Busch Series and the ARCA Bondo/Mar-Hyde Supercar Series.

 Ray, wife Kay, and son John Jnr own John Ray Enterprises LLC, a trucking company established in 1991, after originally starting in 1972 and selling in 1988, the family reacquired the company in 1991 after the new owners went bankrupt.
-After the September 11, 2001 terrorist attacks, the Ray family began driving one of the John Ray Enterprises tractor-trailers around Talladega Superspeedway before the track's Cup races.
+After the September 11 attacks in 2001, the Ray family began driving one of the John Ray Enterprises tractor-trailers around Talladega Superspeedway before the track's Cup races.